Parapalos

 Parapalos (Pin Boy) is a 2004 Argentine and Belgian film, directed by Ana Poliak, and written by Poliak and Santiago Loza.

 Plot

 The film tells of a Ringo (Adrian Suarez), a young man who moves from the city to the country, and moves in with his cousin Nancy (Nancy Torres).
 He takes a job as a Pin Boy at the local bowling alley.

-Ringo has to go through to a rather physical and extensive training session, and is warned that the job is physically demanding and hazardous and he is given no health insurance.
+Ringo has to go through a rather physical and extensive training session, and is warned that the job is physically demanding and hazardous, and health insurance is not provided.

-But Ringo takes the job with enthusiasm and seems content doing the physical work.
+Despite the challenges, Ringo takes the job with enthusiasm and seems content doing the physical work.
 He listens to the folktales of his older, more experienced co-workers, particularly the well-traveled former hippie who calls himself Nippur.

 Ringo comes home from work as Nancy goes out to her job, and they share breakfast before she leaves.
-They establish a good relationship that develops into a good friendship.
+They establish a budding relationship that develops into a good friendship.